 Microbix Announces Quality Products Distribution Agreement

-Under an agreement between the parties, D.I.D. has been appointed as distributor of Microbix’s quality assessment products (QAPs™) for Italy.
-As distributor, D.I.D. will provide marketing, inventorying, distribution, and logistical support for use of Microbix’s QAPs by Italian clinical laboratories.
-At present, there are four dozen such QAPs across the PROCEEDx™, REDx™FLOQ®, and REDx™ Controls tradenames – to support whole-process accuracy of tests for bacterial and viral diseases by emulating patient samples while being consistent, non-infectious, stable, and cross-instrument compatible.
+Under an agreement between the parties, R-Biopharm has been appointed as distributor of Microbix’s quality assessment products (QAPs™) for Australia, Belgium, Canada, France, Germany, Luxembourg, Netherlands, New Zealand, Norway, Spain, and the United Kingdom.
+As distributor, R-Biopharm will provide marketing, distribution, and logistical support for Microbix’s QAPs.
+At present, there are four dozen such QAPs across the PROCEEDx™ and REDx™ Controls tradenames – to support whole-process accuracy of tests for bacterial and viral diseases by emulating patient samples while being consistent, non-infectious, stable, and cross-instrument compatible.

-Based in Milan, D.I.D. is an Italian owned and operated life sciences distribution company that provides clinical laboratories with access to a wide range of products relating to immunological and molecular infectious disease testing.
-D.I.D. services approximately 1,000 customers throughout Italy and acts as a local representative for multiple leading test and reagent suppliers, including for Bio-Rad Laboratories, COPAN Italia, ELITechGroup, and Quidel, among others.
+Founded in 1988 and based in Darmstadt, Germany, R-Biopharm is a privately-owned biotech company with over 1,000 employees.
+R-Biopharm is a leading developer of test solutions for clinical diagnostics and food & feed analysis.
+R-Biopharm test kits offer high precision and accuracy – key requirements where patient or consumer health is at risk.
+It operates worldwide and has facilities in 12 countries, with dedicated teams for sales, marketing, field service supporting the clinical diagnostics sector.

-Microbix COVID-19 controls products are available in liquid format as well as on COPAN® FLOQSwabs®, which are especially familiar to Italian clinical laboratories.
-Additionally, Italy is one of the western countries that has largely converted cervical cancer screening programs to molecular HPV testing, making Microbix’s exceptional line of HPV test controls a great addition to D.I.D’s product portfolio.
+R-Biopharm will provide physical distribution, sales and marketing, and technical support for the full line of Microbix QAPs.
+This will include Microbix’s QAPs to support the accuracy of testing for respiratory viruses such as SARS-CoV-2 (COVID-19), Flu A, Flu B, and RSV, as well as its leading-edge QAPs for high-risk types of HPV and other sexually-transmitted infections.
+R-Biopharm already services clinical labs conducting such testing throughout the distribution territories and is well-positioned to offer access to the full Microbix QAPs catalogue.

-Phil Casselli, SVP Business Development of Microbix, stated, “Italy’s northern region has been very hard hit by the coronavirus, so it is important to provide our COVID-19 controls to help its testing programs.
-We’re therefore honored to have D.I.D., a highly-respected company in the Italian community for many decades, representing our QAPs line of products.
-With the D.I.D. head office in Milan, and the leading global provider of patient sample collection swabs and media, COPAN Italia, less than an hour away, Microbix has the perfect partners to support provision of these important products to Italian testing labs.”
+Phil Casselli, SVP of Sales and Business Development of Microbix commented, “We’re very pleased to have R-Biopharm become a distribution partner for our QAPs product lines.
+As a globally recognized diagnostic test manufacturer, they regularly meet with key personnel in hospitals and clinical labs.
+Our controls are a perfect complement to their product mix and their field team is well suited to deliver excellent user-training and after sales support for our growing PROCEEDx and REDx Controls product lines.”

-Enrico Maffioli, President of D.I.D., also commented, “We’re pleased to secure access to Microbix’s innovative QAPs for our laboratory customers.
-Of course COVID testing is of intense interest currently, but there is a need to improve and ensure accuracy of all clinical diagnostic tests.
-The entire portfolio of Microbix QAPs will therefore be very helpful to our many customers.
-Training of D.I.D. staff about QAPs is underway and we are now beginning to stock this product portfolio.”
+Andreas Simons, Director of Product Management, Clinical Diagnostics for R-Biopharm stated, “We’re pleased to secure access to Microbix’s innovative QAPs for sexually-transmitted, respiratory, and gastrointestinal infections as a complementary portfolio for our laboratory customers.
+There is an ever-increasing need to improve the accuracy of clinical diagnostic testing that these products will help address.
+Training of R-Biopharm staff about QAPs is already well advanced and we are now beginning to stock this product portfolio.

 About Microbix Biosystems

-Microbix develops proprietary biological and technology solutions for human health and well-being, with sales now exceeding $1 million per month on average and approximately 80 skilled employees.
+Microbix develops proprietary biological and technology solutions for human health and well-being, with approximately 80 skilled employees and sales now exceeding $1 million per month on average.
 It makes a wide range of critical biological materials for the global diagnostics industry, notably antigens for immunoassays and its laboratory quality assessment products (QAPs™) that support clinical lab proficiency testing, enable assay development and validation, or help ensure quality control of clinical diagnostic tests.
 Microbix antigens and QAPs are sold to many customers worldwide, at present primarily to multinational diagnostics companies and laboratory accreditation organizations.
 Microbix is ISO 9001 and 13485 accredited, FDA and Health Canada establishment licensed, and provides CE marked products.

 Microbix also applies its biological expertise and infrastructure to develop other proprietary products and technologies, most notably Kinlytic® urokinase, a biologic thrombolytic drug used to treat blood clots.